-Other revenues, expenses, gains and losses increased this year by \$2.3 million.
-This increase is primarily due to an increase of \$4.5 million in additions to permanent endowments resulting from the recent capital campaign.
-This increase was offset by the lack of any capital appropriations this year resulting in a decrease of \$2.7 million.
+In 2005, other revenues, expenses, gains and losses increased by \$2.3 million.
+This increase was primarily due to an increase of \$4.5 million in additions to permanent endowments resulting from the recent capital campaign.
+This increase was offset by the lack of any capital appropriations in 2005 resulting in a decrease of \$2.7 million.